maxsitt/insect-detect-docs/docs/hardware/buildinstructions_enclosure.md

 ## Preparing the camera hole: Protection glass

-To completely water-proof the enclosure, we will glue a 40x40 mm piece of 2 mm thick acrylic glass in front of the camera hole.
+To completely waterproof the enclosure, we will glue a 40x40 mm piece of 2 mm thick acrylic glass in front of the camera hole.
 You will need crepe tape, sealing glue, some kind of spatula (e.g. end of a zip tie) and a microfiber cloth for cleaning the acrylic glass piece.